 Simplified Explanation To Working Of Lock Up Torque Converters

-To know more on its working and the new lock up mechanism, read on.
+To know more about its working and the new lock-up mechanism, read on.

 Lock Up Torque Converters – From The Scratch

-Torque converters are similar to fluid coupling (device for passing rotating mechanical power) that holds the capability to transfer power from an internal combustion engine to the driven load.
+Torque converters are similar to fluid coupling (devices for passing rotating mechanical power) that hold the capability to transfer power from an internal combustion engine to the driven load.
 As far as the positioning is concerned, torque converters lie between the flexplate of the engine and the automatic transmission.

 What is torque converter lockup?
 One should know the fact that a torque converter is susceptible to propelling loss in efficiency.
 When engine power is lower than a threshold normalized value, slippage inside a torque converter is liable to occur.
 With slippage comes heat which, in turn, leads to the loss of fuel economy.
 To do away with the underlying issues, a lock up clutch is thus introduced.